Dennes De Kegel

-Dennes De Kegel (born 7 January 1994) is a Belgian footballer who plays as a right back for Belgian football club SK Londerzeel.
+Dennes De Kegel (born 7 January 1994) is a Belgian former footballer who played as a right back for Belgian football club SK Londerzeel.

 Club career

 De Kegel joined Cercle Brugge in January 2014 from K.R.C.
 Genk.
 He made his debut on 5 April 2014 in the Jupiler Pro League.
-He played the full game in a 0-1 home defeat against KV Mechelen.
+He played the full game in a 0–1 home defeat against KV Mechelen.